calebkirkland/Hover/README.md

 ## Usage

 1. Go to YouTube.
-2. Hold CTRL + Shift and hover over any video thumbnail.
+2. Hover over any video thumbnail and hold CTRL + Shift.

 ## Support